 A lot of tutorials out there said to wrap the bottom of the runner underneath itself so you have a nice, tidy edge.
 Our runner was so thick, though, that it would have looked incredibly bulky and cumbersome compared to how tight it was on the rest of the steps.

 The carpet is soft underfoot, and it feels so much safer.
-We haven’t had any issues with stains or dirt in the year+ we’ve had it installed (even with an 80lb dog and two kids).
-With such a busy pattern, I expect to be able to hide any stains that show up well.
-The flat weave had stood up well to Tabby’s claws, and we’ve had zero issues with fraying, scratchiness, etc. I just sweep it off every so often, and it looks brand new!
+We haven’t had any issues with stains or dirt in the year+ we’ve had it installed (even with an 80-pound dog and two kids).
+With such a busy pattern, I expect to be able to hide any stains that show up.
+The flat weave has stood up well to Tabby’s claws, and we’ve had zero issues with fraying, scratchiness, etc. I just sweep it off every so often, and it looks brand new!

 Above is a picture of how the two rugs meet.
 I didn’t have the normal setup that a lot of people do with a ‘real’ stair runner.
 Normally, you would wrap the fabric underneath the stair tread (where it isn’t visible).
 With the shallowness of the lip of each tread on our stairs, that wasn’t possible.